Initial Thoughts

 The first third brought a nice coffee flavor.
 I figured that I would pick up a nice coffee seeing as how Nicaragua & Brazil are both known for fabulous coffee.
 There was a hint of sweetness on the backend which added to the complexity.
 There’s a ton of smoke swirling the room giving off the more earthy notes that are staying consistent.

-The final third of this CAO Brazilia let off of the spice a bit and became more mild overall.
+In the final third of this CAO Brazilia let off the spice a bit and became milder overall.
 It was a nice way to ease out of the blend.
 The aroma and sweetness from the cigar stuck around and were really shining through in the last third.
 Overall I would say this is a mild-medium cigar.
-It never really built in strength, and is exactly what I wanted.
+It never really built-in strength, and is exactly what I wanted.
 I love the flavor combinations it provided.
 Very pleased with this smoking it for the first time.

 Would I Buy It Again?